michaelpalumbo/allhands/README.md

 allhands
 ```

-Next you'll be prompted with some configuration:
+Next you'll be prompted to either [1] create or edit a user configuration, or [2...] to choose an existing one.
+Choosing an existing configuration will launch allhands with those settings right away.
+If you choose to create or edit a config, you'll be prompted the following:

+1. Enter a name for the config file (enter an existing name to edit that file)
-1. Enter your name.
+2. Enter your name.
-2. Choose the server type.
+3. Choose the server type.

     1. Public: This will connect you to the main allhands network.
 Use this if you want to send and receive controller data to/from everyone else connected :)
     2. Secret Handshake: Useful for ensembles, connect only to others who have the secret handshake name, like a private chat room.